Home

 12. Don’t write off inbound channels.
 Everyone thinks you can’t get great engineers inbound these days.
 This isn’t strictly true, it’s just really hard and demands a lot of attention.
 But if you can get great candidates reaching out to you, half the battle — getting them interested in your company — is usually won.

 13. Hire for strength, not lack of weakness.
 This applies to all hiring, but it’s important to keep in mind when interviewing often-quirky engineers.
-If a great candidate doesn’t have a personality you love, get over yourself and make the hire – you’re building a team to carry out a mission, not filling out a guest list.
+If a great candidate doesn’t have a personality you love, get over yourself and make the hire.
+You’re building a team to carry out a mission, not filling out a guest list for a dinner party.

-16. Admit your mistakes and deal with them.
-Firing is the downside of hiring: not everybody’s going to work out.
+Finally, not strictly a hiring thing, but closely related: admit your mistakes and deal with them.
+Nobody bats 1000 in hiring and for various reasons not everybody’s going to work out.
 If you don’t deal with it, you’ll impair your team, they’ll be less productive and less happy, and this may be felt by candidates, potentially creating a downward spiral.